 Since our inception in 2003, we have focused substantially all of our efforts and financial resources on organizing and staffing our company, business planning, raising capital, developing product and technology rights, conducting research and development activities for our drug candidates, building a commercial and marketing organization, and commercializing our first approved product, QINLOCK.
-Our only product approved for sale is QINLOCK, which only recently received approval, and we have not generated substantial revenue from product sales.
+Our only product approved for sale is QINLOCK, and we have not generated sufficient revenues to result in a profit.

 As a result, we have incurred significant operating losses since our inception.
-We have generated limited revenue to date primarily from our product sales and license and supply agreements with Zai.
+We have generated limited revenue to date primarily from our product sales and under our Zai License Agreement and Zai Supply Agreement.
 On May 15, 2020, QINLOCK was approved by the FDA for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
 Following the FDA approval of QINLOCK, in May 2020, we commenced commercial sales of QINLOCK in the U.S. and began generating product revenue.
-During the year ended December 31, 2020, our product revenues were primarily derived from sales of QINLOCK in the U.S. We have also entered into exclusive distributor arrangements to facilitate product sales of QINLOCK in select geographies where we do not currently intend to distribute QINLOCK on our own.
+During the years ended December 31, 2021 and 2020, our product revenues were primarily derived from sales of QINLOCK in the U.S. We have also entered into exclusive distributor arrangements to facilitate product sales of QINLOCK in select geographies where we do not currently intend to distribute QINLOCK on our own.
+During the second quarter of 2021, following the approvals of QINLOCK in the PRC and Hong Kong in March 2021, we also began to recognize royalty revenues under the Zai License Agreement.
+However, we cannot provide assurance as to what extent we will generate revenue from the commercialization of QINLOCK by us or our partners.
 We do not expect to generate revenue from sales of any drug candidates in the near future, if at all, unless and until we obtain marketing approval for, and begin to sell, such drug candidates.
+We may never generate revenues that are significant enough to achieve profitability.

 On October 2, 2017, we completed the IPO of our common stock.
-Since October 2017, we have primarily supported our operations by completing public issuances of our common stock through our IPO, subsequent follow-on offerings, and an Open Market Sale Agreement[TM] (the Sales Agreement) with Jefferies LLC (Jefferies).
-Through such issuances, we have sold and issued 29,497,292 shares of our common stock resulting in net proceeds of \$948.0 million after deducting underwriting discounts and commissions and other offering expenses.
+Since October 2017, we have primarily supported our operations by completing public issuances of our common stock through our IPO, subsequent follow-on offerings, and an Open Market Sale Agreement54 (the Sales Agreement) with Jefferies LLC (Jefferies).
+Through such issuances, we have sold and issued 29,669,386 shares of our common stock resulting in net proceeds of \$956.5 million after deducting commissions and other offering expenses.

 In August 2020, we entered into the Sales Agreement with Jefferies, pursuant to which we may issue and sell shares of our common stock having aggregate offering proceeds of up to \$200.0 million (the Shares) from time to time through Jefferies as our sales agent.
 Upon delivery of a placement notice and subject to the terms and conditions of the Sales Agreement, Jefferies may sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
 We may sell the Shares in amounts and at times to be determined by us from time to time subject to the terms and conditions of the Sales Agreement, but we have no obligation to sell any Shares under the Sales Agreement.
 We or Jefferies may suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.
-As of December 31, 2020, there was \$181.3 million available for future issuance under the Sales Agreement.
+As of December 31, 2021, there was \$172.5 million available for future issuance under the Sales Agreement.